Cacti/documentation/Installing-Under-Windows.md

    that require it is recommended so you do not have different versions of the Cygwin dlls laying around on your system, which can cause conflicts.

-2. Run `setup.exe` or `setup-x64.exe` you previously download.
+2. Run `setup-x86_64.exe` you previously download.

-3. Once you reach the portion of setup entitled Select Packages, install the
+3. Once you reach the portion of setup entitled Select Packages, install the following noting that the versions numbers may have changed:
-   following:

    - Base (include all items)
      - Libs